Regular Languages in the Sliding Window Model: Preliminaries

 It is called the {\em space complexity} of $L$ {\em in the fixed-size sliding window model}.
 Note that $\F_L(n) < \infty$ since $\SW_n(L)$ is regular.
 A subtle point is that the space complexity $\F_L(n)$ of a language $L$ in general depends on the underlying alphabet.
-A simple example is $a^*$ which has complexity $\F_L(n) = \O(1)$ over the singleton alphabet $\{a\}$ whereas it has complexity $\F_L(n) = \Theta(\log n)$ over the alphabet $\{a,b\}$ (the latter follows from our results).
+A simple example is $L = a^*$ which has complexity $\F_L(n) = \O(1)$ over the singleton alphabet $\{a\}$ whereas it has complexity $\F_L(n) = \Theta(\log n)$ over the alphabet $\{a,b\}$ (the latter follows from our results).
+Here, it is also important that the padding symbol $\Box$ belongs to the alphabet $\Sigma$ over which the language $L$ is defined.
+An alternative definition would be to take a fresh padding symbol $\Box \notin \Sigma$ and define $\last_n(x)$ and $\SW_n(L)$ as above.
+For instance, for $L = a^*$ we would obtain $\SW_n(L) = \{ a^i \mid i \geq n\}$, whose minimal DFA has $n+1$ states.
+Thus, the space complexity would be $\Omega(\log n)$ instead of $\O(1)$.
+Note that these differences only concern the space complexity during the first $n$ steps (until the window is filled up).
+Sliding window algorithms are usually used for streams that are much longer than the window size.
+So it might be acceptable, if during a short initial phase the space complexity is higher than for the rest of the stream.

-We draw similarities to circuit complexity where a language $L \subseteq \{0,1\}^*$ is recognized by a family of circuits $(\mathcal{C}_n)_{n \in \N}$ in the sense that $\mathcal{C}_n$ recognizes the slice $L \cap \{0,1\}^n$.
+We draw similarities to circuit complexity, where a language $L \subseteq \{0,1\}^*$ is recognized by a family of circuits $(\mathcal{C}_n)_{n \in \N}$ in the sense that $\mathcal{C}_n$ recognizes the slice $L \cap \{0,1\}^n$.
 Similarly, the sliding window problem $\SW_n(L)$ is solely defined by the slice $L \cap \Sigma^n$.
-If we speak of an SW-algorithm for $L$ and omit the window length $n$, then this parameter is implicitly universally quantified, meaning that there exists a family of streaming algorithms $(\P_n)_{n \in \N}$ such that every $\P_n$ is an SW-algorithm for $L$ and window length $n$.
+If we speak of an SW-algorithm for $L$ and omit the window size $n$, then this parameter is implicitly universally quantified, meaning that there exists a family of streaming algorithms $(\P_n)_{n \in \N}$ such that every $\P_n$ is an SW-algorithm for $L$ and window size $n$.